Return to Index page

 • January 2008: Level Design and Unreal Engine instructor – On-site Contract – VStep - Unreal Engine 3

-• Details: Contracted by Playlogic for a period of five days (spread over 2 months) as a private Unreal Engine instructor to introduce their development team into the world of the Unreal Engine and its tools.
-Besides explaining how to build certain things, I also answered questions and gave advice on how to best tackle a certain something.
-I also spend a number of hours on production, building or improving a number of project specific assets to visualize those things I explained.
+• Details: I was contracted by Playlogic for a period of five days (spread over 2 months) as an Unreal Engine instructor, and introduced their development team into the world of the Unreal Engine and its tools.
+I also spent a number of hours on production.
+I polished up their prototype and helped them meet their deadline.

 • May 2008 - November 2009: Designed and directed the UT3 mod "The Ball".
-I came up with the initial design for the original singleplay horror puzzle mod, designed the art and environment styling, and I assembled a team of 14 people and lead them through several fixed milestones, passing each one without a hitch.
-I also created hundreds of textures, meshes, particles, and several levels for the mod.
-The mod has so far already won a range of awards in some of the worlds largest competitions such as the ModDB MOTY and the MakeSomethingUnreal contest.
+The mod was the steppingstone towards the commercial version, and it won a range of awards in some of the worlds largest competitions such as the ModDB MOTY and the MakeSomethingUnreal contest.

-• December 2007: Started, directed, and released the UT3 HOLP Mappack together with a couple of professional mapping friends.
-Featuring six low poly but very hardcore and competitive gameplay orientated CTF and DM levels for UT3.
+• December 2007: Founded and directed the first UT3 HOLP map pack.
+With a small group of professional level designers we made six low poly but very hardcore CTF and DM levels for UT3, orientated towards competitive play.

-• April 2006 - December 2007: Helped out team Red Nemesis with their large Unreal Tournament Singleplay mod Residual Decay primarily as a Texture Artist.
-I created and modified dozens of required environment textures and occasionally also made some large low poly natural landscapes for the levels.
+• April 2006 - December 2007: Helped out the team Red Nemesis with their large Unreal Tournament Singleplayer mod Residual Decay, primarily as a Texture Artist.
+I created and touched up dozens of environment textures, and I occasionally also did some low poly landscapes for the levels.

-• March 2004 - May 2004: Converted one of my custom levels for the popular mod Jailbreak UT2kx.
-The map was included in all versions.
-Jailbreak also got included on the UT2004 ECE cd's from Epic Games.
+• March 2004 - May 2004: Converted one of my custom levels for the popular mod Jailbreak.
+Jailbreak was included on the UT2004 ECE DVD from Epic Games.

-• March 2004: Released a 1on1 Mappack together with a couple of mapping friends.
-Featuring six high quality 1on1 DM maps for UT2004.
+• March 2004: Created a 1on1 map pack together with a couple of level design buddies.
+The pack featured six high quality 1on1 DM levels for UT2004.
 More info at : onevone.beyondunreal.com

 • November 2002: I created a level for the popular UT2003 mod Deathball